Samuel Fulton Stone House

 In 1853, Cabell County authorities purchased the McCallister property to use as Cabell County Poor Farm.
 According to family stories, Richard and several of his grown up children and their families moved to Arkansas.
 Richard returned to Tyler Creek later in his life and died in June 1867 aged 75.
 He is buried in Enon Cemetery, a quarter of a mile from the house he built in 1827.

-The poor farm house was extended in the early 1900s.
+The Poor Farmhouse was extended in the early 1900s.
 One section of Richard’s house was removed.
-The other part, now rebuilt at the Ulster American Folk Park, was merged into the north end of the new structure and preserved.
+The other section, now rebuilt at the Ulster American Folk Park, was merged into the north end of the new structure and preserved.
 Cabell County Poor Farm remained open at Tyler Creek until 1929.

-West Virginia historian Fred B Lambert described the people of the Tyler Creek area, ‘It is not necessary to lock smokehouses there.
+West Virginia historian Fred B. Lambert (1873-1967) described the Tyler Creek area: ‘It is not necessary to lock smokehouses there.
 Honesty, fearlessness and godliness reign supreme.
 Few communities in this whole country can boast of so many men and women of strong outstanding character’.

 Look out for the t-shaped wooden object called a ‘bed key’ hanging on the wall in the McCallister bedroom.
 The ropes of the bed needed to be tight for a good night’s sleep.
 We still say ‘sleep tight’.